jina-ai/examples/faiss-search/README.md

 ## Prerequirements

 This demo requires Python 3.7 and jina installation.
-Since FAISS introduces many dependencies, the [jina hub image](https://github.com/jina-ai/jina-hub/tree/master/indexers/vector/FaissIndexer) is used for purposes of demonstration and simplicity.
+Since FAISS introduces many dependencies, the [Jina hub image](https://github.com/jina-ai/jina-hub/tree/master/indexers/vector/FaissIndexer) is used for simplicity.

 ## Prepare the data

 FAISS needs to learn some structural patterns of the data in order to build an efficient indexing scheme.
 Usually, the training is done with some subset of data that is not necessarily part of the index.
 In this demo, running the next script will generate under workspace/ a file train.tgz that will be used by FAISS to train the index.

 Running these scripts will set you up to use the example.
 It will fetch the ANN_SIFT10K dataset files and generate a workspace folder where the training data will be stored.

 This workspace folder will contain the built index once the vectors are indexed and will be mapped to the docker image.

 ```bash